 Electric Vehicles vs Internal Combustion Engines (ICEs)

-When thinking about EVs I believe there is something really important to have clear in your mind.
-If you are going to directly compare an EV to an ICE then in the game of top trumps the ICE is likely to win on more fronts than the EV, maybe with the exception of 0 – 60 mph times!
+When thinking about electric vehicles (EVs), I believe there’s something really important to keep clear in your mind.
+If you’re going to directly compare an EV to an Internal Combustion Engine (ICE) vehicle, then in the game of Top Trumps, the ICE is likely to win on more fronts than the EV — perhaps with the exception of 0–60 mph times!

-Basically, while they both look very similar, and to all intents and purpose do the same job, they are not directly comparable and if comparison is insisted upon then the EV is more than likely going to lose.
+Basically, while they both look very similar and, to all intents and purposes, do the same job, they’re not directly comparable.
+And if comparison is insisted upon, then the EV is more than likely going to lose in several key areas.

-So why does the EV not directly compare to an ICE?
+So Why Doesn’t the EV Directly Compare to an ICE?

-You can refuel the average ICE in around 3 minutes and that includes paying for the fuel!
-Refuelling an EV is a different ball game.
-There are two types of charging - AC and DC.
-In simple terms, AC is normal electricity that we have flowing around our houses and DC is a modified version of AC that can provide fast/rapid charging.
+You can refuel the average petrol or diesel car in the UK in around 3 minutes — including paying for the fuel!
+Refuelling an EV is a different ball game entirely.
+There are two main types of charging: AC (alternating current) and DC (direct current).
+In simple terms, AC is the standard electricity supply we have in our homes, and DC is a modified version that allows for rapid charging at public charge points.

 Summary